benjamin-klamerek/benjamin-klamerek.github.io/IOT_projects/roller_shutters/openbeken/configuration.md

 (And also see the effect on the device)

 {: .warning }
-When trying to replicate a second device, I discover that depending on the controller used (WB3S or CB3S), the pin mapping is not exactly the same.
+When trying to duplicate the logic on a second device, I discovered that depending on the controller used (WB3S or CB3S), the mapping is not exactly the same.

 Here Etersky roller shutter pin allocation (CB3S):